 Is Alcohol Detox Different From Other Drugs?

 All drugs of abuse are psychologically addictive, but alcohol addiction presents an especially dubious challenge.
-Physical dependence on alcohol is a direct result of changes which occur in the brain with sustained, heavy alcohol use.
+The physical dependence on alcohol is a direct result of changes that occur in the brain with sustained, heavy alcohol use.

 Unlike many other drugs of abuse and addiction, alcohol can have significant effects on the brain’s delicate balance which can lead to life-threatening consequences, upon the sudden cessation of heavy and frequent alcohol consumption.

-Delirium tremens (DTs) presents in the most severe cases of alcohol detox and affects less than 5% of people who detox from alcohol.
+Delirium tremens (DTs) presents in the most severe cases of alcohol detox and affect less than 5% of people who detox from alcohol.

 Signs of DTs may begin 1 to 4 days after the last drink, and most commonly occur in individuals who drink heavily for several years.
 Early signs of impending delirium tremens include:

-A medical assessment may determine the severity of alcohol withdrawal and the need for medically assisted alcohol detox.
+Although rare, alcohol withdrawal symptoms can be severe enough to require hospitalization and constant monitoring.
+A medical assessment may determine the severity of alcohol withdrawal and the need for medically assisted alcohol detox centers in California.
 This assessment focuses on ten categories to determine the potential severity of alcohol withdrawal.
 These are scaled within a range of 0-15 or more, and include the following:

 - Auditory Hallucinations